reticivis-net/mediaforge/README.md

   with `sudo apt-get install exiftool` https://exiftool.org/
 - cairo - install on linux with `sudo apt-get install libcairo2-dev`. installable on windows by downloading GTK+. https://www.cairographics.org/download/
+    - this library is not yet used. it is needed to render lottie stickers but the library for rendering them is bugged so it isnt used yet.

 ### pip libraries